HermanMartinus/justsketchme-frontend/_posts/2021-06-07-introducing-duplicate.md

 <video width="512" height="512" playsinline autoplay muted loop> <source src="/uploads/screen-recording-2021-06-08-at-08-40-35.mov"> </video>

-Let us know what you come up with and how you’re making use of the new duplicate function.
+Let us know what you come up with and how you’re making use of the new cloning function.